andikisare/imgmarker/docs/source/functionality/loading.rst

 - JPEG/JPG

-  - Supports RGB with Alpha channel
+  - Supports RGB and grayscale images
   - *Does not* support logging WCS coordinates
   - Supports 8 bit images

 - PNG

-  - Supports RGB with Alpha channel
+  - Supports RGB with Alpha channel and grayscale images
   - **Does not** support logging WCS coordinates
   - Supports 8 bit images